 - Registration Form

-With this scheme, the farmers can use fertilisers that are necessary for the required amount instead of using fertilisers excessively without a clear picture of their availability in the soil.
+With this scheme, the farmers can use fertilizers that are necessary for the required amount instead of using fertilizers excessively without a clear picture of their availability in the soil.
 This scheme will be fruitful and more successful in the coming years when used correctly.